Fun and Easy Bullet Journal Doodles

 Another approach you can use here is just drawing tons of different things in a color, without thinking of the original color for them.

-These ideas can come very useful if you choose a color as your Bullet Journal theme, you can draw so much inspiration from these.
+These ideas can be very useful if you choose a color as your Bullet Journal theme, as you can draw so much inspiration from these.

 Another fun doodling collection is seasonal doodles.
 In this case, I doodled summer things since it’s my favorite season and also my birthday season!